papahippo/MusicRaft/README.txt

-# abcraft
-Tis is essentially a rework of 'my' ABC craft music score processor to use PySide/PyQt4 (currently it is a geanyplug-in) 'abcraft' is a working title; maybe it will become 'abccraft' or 'abcside' - perhaps even 'abcclef (easy to design an icon for that!).
+# 'abcraft' is the git PROJECT title of this tree of files containing the
+ python PACKAGE 'musicraft'.

+'musicraft' started out as a rework of the geanypy plug-in 'ABCcraft'.

+I reluctantly ditched the geanypy approach; gerany+geanypy is a great editor+plug-in tool, but installation on a Windows system still seems to require some good luck and/or black magic.

+I have (somewhat belatedly!) radically separated the pure editing stuff from the music-score related stuff.

+Here is a quick synopsis of the musicraft package:

+musicraft/__init__.py:
+    This is the file which makes musicraft into a package.

-I'm maintaining two prototype versions here:
+I'm also maintaining two older prototype packages here:

 abcraft-0.1 depends on the use of abcm2ps version 6.6.22.

-abcraft-0.2 works with the latest stable acm2ps (version 7.8.14) but not with the older version.
-This will be reworked soon to be less fussy about specific versions, and hopefully by reasonably future-proof.
+It has little or no functionality not available in later versions so will be removed soon.

+abcraft-0.2 works with most versions of abcm2ps, sometimes requiring tweaks in the startup file.
+Until 'musicraft' is fully working, this is teh latest functional version.